 Of course, the yield on Aussie bonds is already heading for the floor too.

 But this may be the new normal with our own central bank, the RBA suggesting that it could be “forced into unconventional methods of getting the Australian economy back on track”.
 Our good friend, Lucky Phil (the Governor of the RBA), told an economic parliamentary hearing that it could cut the official interest rate to zero or below if the economy doesn’t improve.
 It’s clear they’ve run out of ideas.

 As we know, Phil has asked the PM, to increase spending on infrastructure (fiscal policy) as a way of stimulating the economy, rather than just relying on interest rates.
 It’s like Stacy Jones the station master, asking the Fat Controller in Thomas the Tank Engine for help.
 All Stacy can do is to pull a lever to change the line that Thomas, James or Gordon is running on, whereas the Fat Controller can build bridges, branch lines and even locomotives.

 Perhaps Phil is concerned that the government doesn’t have a proper plan.
 This makes Lucky Phil and his band of merry RBA staff even more worried.
 As Phil recently said, “We can be confident that lower interest rates will push up asset prices, and I think that later on we will have problems because of that,“.
 Very understated and central banker speak for “this aint gonna work in the long run folks!”

 So, with very low and maybe negative interest rates here to stay, more inflation in property prices and stagnant wages growth continuing, what can investors do?
-Argyle pink diamonds offer you excellent rates of return because of increasing scarcity and rising demand as the closure of the Argyle diamond mine draws closer.
+Australian pink diamonds offer you excellent rates of return because of increasing scarcity and rising demand as the closure of the Argyle mine draws closer.
 Call the experts at Argyle Diamond Investments, so that we can show you how this asset class can boost your retirement savings.